dilsg/allsky_weather/README.md

 # allsky_weather
 Adaption of the DanielGallo-script for TJ-Allsky.

 I wanted to use the script of Daniel Gallo for my allsky-installation in the overlay section.

-For that I have to define my own valiables.
+For that I defined my own valiable.
 I called it DS_WETTER.

 My new script index-ds.js create a json-file with the structur:

 {"DS_WETTER": {  "value": "